bthia/Lesson1/README.md

-# Lesson1
+# This is readme for Lesson1
-First lesson from acloud guru
+First lesson from acloud guru - created on 2016-02-10